Caspering/inventory_management/README.md

 #### Expected output(s):
 #### REST APIs for:
 a.
 Transaction details by receipt number.
 b.
-Receipt numbers by membership number
+Receipt numbers by membership number.
 c.
-Receipt numbers without membership number
+Receipt numbers without membership number.
 d.
-Total sale amount on a specific date or between two dates
+Total sale amount on a specific date or between two dates.
 e.
-Total quantities of each item sold on a specific date or between two dates
+Total quantities of each item sold on a specific date or between two dates.
 f.
-Log remaining quantities of items at every configurable number of minutes
+Log remaining quantities of items at every configurable number of minutes.
 g.
-Add new member and generate membership number
+Add new member and generate membership number.
 h.
-Search items by full/partial name/barcode
+Search items by full/partial name/barcode.
 i.
 Maintain list of discounts on items.
-These should be applied at check-out and should be in receipt details
+These should be applied at check-out and should be in receipt details.
 j.
 List of suggested items based on previous purchases.
 k.
-Unit testing
+Unit testing.

 #### Valid csv-File sample content: